Lykoskal/e621-downloader/README.md

 Be sure you're in the same directory as e621-downloader.py, or call it with it's path like `python3 file/path_to/e621-downloader.py`

 If using WSL, the path to places like Desktop is probably `/mnt/c/Users/YourName/Desktop`

+Also, I don't know this for certain, but modifying your favorites while the script is running might cus some... shenanigans